FindoraNetwork/findora-wiki/docs/components/findora-evm/rialto_refund_mechanism.md

 Using BUSD <-> BUSD.b (Incoming Bridge) as an example

-1. Railto deployes a locking contract on `BSC` , and a minting contract on `FRA EVM`
+1. Rialto deployes a locking contract on `BSC` , and a minting contract on `FRA EVM`
 2. User approves locking Smart contract on BSC -   Uses pays gas in BNB (BSC)
 3. User deposits to locking smart contract - User pays gas in BNB (BSC)
 4. Relayers relay locking event and Vote to mint Busd.b -  Relayers pay in FRA (funded by operators)